AddWebSolution/woo-cart-customizer/readme.txt

 == Screenshots ==

-1. Settings of the Woo Cart Customizer plugin.
+1. Settings of the Simple Customization of Add to Cart Button plugin.

 == Frequently Asked Questions ==

 = What is use of this plugin =

-Woo Cart Customizer plugin is used to change the cart name, message and notice text and also the button text of product by its type. (e.g, Simple product, Grouped product, External product, Variable Product).
+Simple Customization of Add to Cart Button plugin is used to change the cart name, message and notice text and also the button text of product by its type. (e.g, Simple product, Grouped product, External product, Variable Product).

 = How to change settings =

-You can change setting of plugin from 'WooCommerce -> Settings -> Integration -> Woo Cart Customizer'.
+You can change setting of plugin from 'WooCommerce -> Settings -> Integration -> Simple Customization of Add to Cart Button'.

 == Changelog ==

 = 1.0.1 =
 * Added Integration tab in WooCommerce Settings Page

+= 1.0.2 =
+* Minor fixes and enhancements

+= 2.0 =
+* Change the name of the plugin

+= 2.1 =
+* Add admin notice if parent plugin is not activated

+= 2.2 =
+* Compatibility check with Wordpress 6.3

+= 2.3 =
+* Update Author

+= 2.3.2 =
+* Update Contributor